15 Christmas things to do in New York City

 It really is as spectacular as its name says!
 A show of music, dance, humor and lights like those of yesteryear, starring the fantastic The Rockettes that will make you relive Christmas with the illusion of a child.
 A classic!

-Whenever I have the opportunity to go to New York at Christmas I do not miss it because the show varies every year and is a surprise.
-If you travel to the city with your family, I highly recommend it because the Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
-You might even get the itch to spend a vacation among theaters with this show, because during Christmas magic invades Broadway!
+Whenever I have the opportunity to go to New York at Christmas I do not miss it because the show varies every year and it is a surprise.
+If you are traveling with your family, I highly recommend it because Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
+During Christmas, magic invades Broadway!

 How to buy tickets?